BUSM79009

 Detailed Description

-This course is the second requirement in the CPA's PCP certification.
+This course is the second requirement in the NPI's PCP certification.
 Upon successful completion of this course, you will be able to: calculate regular individual pay; calculate non-regular individual pay; calculate termination payments; complete a Record of Employment (ROE); and communicate all aspects of individual pay requirements to various stakeholders.

 Program Context

-Program Coordinator(s):
+Payroll Specialist Program Coordinator(s): N/A

 The Payroll Compliance Practitioner (PCP) Certification will give you a solid foundation in payroll.
 You will gain the compliance knowledge needed to process an organization's annual payroll cycle, effectively communicate payroll information and fully understand how accounting relates to payroll.